Coppedè quarter: the hidden treasure of Rome

 Tagstourism, tours, travel, discovery, art, experience, landscape

 Overall, the quarter Coppedè is made up of eighteen buildings and twenty-seven other houses and structures.
 The most charming way to get there is through the big arch that connects the buildings of the Ambassadors at the corner between the street Arno and Tagliamento: the particular aspect is that under the internal vault of the Arch, decorated with asymmetrical architectural elements, there is a large iron chandelier.
 Once past the arch that connects the buildings of the Ambassadors, you find the square Mincio, the heart of the quarter.
-At the center you find the fountain ‘delle Rane’, with the main pond slightly higher than the street level: perhaps that is why, according to the legend, the Beatles bathed there after an evenings pent at Piper in 1965.
+At the center you find the fountain ‘delle Rane’, with the main pond slightly higher than the street level: perhaps that is why, according to the legend, the Beatles bathed there after an evening spent at Piper in 1965.
 Decorated with numerous frogs, from each of the gushes out water.

-There are so-called “Villini delle Fate”, from the refined exterior golden facades and with numerous golden women painted above.
-In these buildings alternate with travertine, tile, glass, wrought iron and wood, is enhanced Florence, with the words “you are beautiful Fiorenza”: not by coincidence, from a short distance you can recognize the figures of Dante and Petrarch.
-There is also “Palazzo del Ragno”: named after a giant arachnid, a decoration above the main entrance door.
-Not to miss on the third level is the balcony: above there is an ochre-black colored painting of a rider between two griffins, topped by the word “Labor”.
+There are so-called “Villini delle Fate”, with the refined exterior golden facades and numerous golden women painted above.
+In these buildings alternate with travertine, tile, glass, wrought iron and wood, Florence is enhanced, with the words “you are beautiful Fiorenza”: not by coincidence, from a short distance you can recognize the figures of Dante and Petrarch.
+There is also “Palazzo del Ragno”, named after a giant arachnid, a decoration above the main entrance door.
+Not to miss on the third level is the balcony: above there is an ochre-black colored painting of a rider between two griffins, topped by the word “Labour”.

 To list all the details and decoration of this quarter would be impossible.
 You have to arm yourself with patience and maybe binoculars and, with calm, discover every corner of the Coppedè.
 The atmosphere, as mentioned, is suggestive.
-It is not a coincidence that these roads were used for filming several feature films of the atmosphere noir, if not worse.
+It is not a coincidence that these roads were used for filming several feature films of the noir atmosphere, if not worse.
 This is the case of “The girl who knew too much” by Mario Bava, but above all the two horror films of Dario Argento such as “The bird with the crystal feather” and “Hell”.
 In these streets, movies have been shot such as “The Omen” and “The perfume of the woman in black”.

 VILLAS YOU MAY LIKE